hydroper-jet/lang/misc/air.md

 If it contains at least a dot, it identifies a property in the `public` namespace of a package by a fully qualified name (`q.C`).

+If the name starts with `(toplevel).`, it identifies a property in the `public` namespace of the top-level package.

 ## Open namespaces

 The `[AVMImport]` meta-data opens `public` namespaces of specified ActionScript packages for an entire region.